zhulik/margelet/README.md

 ## Concept
 Margelet is based on some concepts:
-* Message responders
+* Message handlers
 * Command handlers
 * Session handlers
 * Chat configs

-### Message responders
+### Message handlers
-Message responder is a struct that implements Responder interface.
+Message handler is a struct that implements Handler interface.
 It receives all chat messages dependant on bot's [Privacy mode](https://core.telegram.org/bots#privacy-mode).
 It doesn't receive commands.

 Simple example: